core-wg/resource-directory/draft-ietf-core-resource-directory.md

 <t>or</t>

 <t><list style='symbols'>
-  <t>a link-format document, which indicates the specific services that the
+  <t>a non-empty link-format document, which indicates the specific services that the
 requesting server wants to make known to the directory server.</t>
 </list></t>